geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth.md

 ### Prepare the docker service config

-This is a small container, you can simply add the following content to the existing `traefik.yml` deployed in the previous [Traefik](/recipes/traefik/) recipe:
+This is a small container, you can simply add the following content to the existing `traefik-app.yml` deployed in the previous [Traefik](/recipes/traefik/) recipe:

 ```
   traefik-forward-auth:
     image: thomseddon/traefik-forward-auth
     env_file: /var/data/config/keycloak/traefik-forward-auth.env
     networks:
-      - public
+      - traefik_public
     # Uncomment these lines if you're using auth host mode
     #deploy:
     #  labels: